craftcms/cms/docs/templating/taggroupmodel.md

 # TagGroupModel

-{intro} Whenever you’re dealing with a [tag group](../tags.md#tag-groups) in your template, you’re actually working with a TagGroupModel object.
+Whenever you’re dealing with a [tag group](../tags.md#tag-groups) in your template, you’re actually working with a TagGroupModel object.

 ## Simple Output